Warrington grab late win at 12-man Leeds

 And Wrench crossed to tie the scores before Ratchford's boot won the points.

-In an ill-tempered opening game of the Super League season, referee Chris Kendall showed three cards, the second two of them yellow.
+In an ill-tempered game, referee Chris Kendall showed three cards, the second two of them yellow.

-Brad Dwyer was the first to be sin-binned as Leeds ended the first half with 11 men, before Wire had Ollie Holmes yellow carded after the break.
+Brad Dwyer was the first sin-binning as Leeds ended the first half with 11 men, triggering the first of Charnley's two tries, before Wire had Oli Holmes yellow carded after the break.

+After trailing by Widdop's early try on the left, it was an attempt to halt the half-back that cost Leeds the services of Bentley following his wild head-high challenge - a flashpoint that brought boos from the home crowd, but a red card brandished by referee Kendall.

+Leeds were further disrupted by first-half injuries to Richie Myler and debutant David Fusitu'a, yet they rallied superbly when Dwyer came off the bench to help Tetevano get over, before fellow front-rower Prior marked his 300th career appearance with a similar close-range try.

+He now needs just one more try to reach the career landmark of 250 tries - the vast majority of which have come with Wigan (164) and Warrington (63).

+And Powell's men were not done as Ratchford got Wrench over for Wire's fourth try, then kept his nerve to land the angled conversion.

-Leeds: Walker; Handley, Sutcliffe, Briscoe, Fusitua; Myler, Sezer; Smith, Martin, Bentley, Tetevano, Leeming, Prior.
+Leeds: Walker; Handley, Sutcliffe, Briscoe, Fusitu'a; Myler, Sezer; Smith, Martin, Bentley, Tetevano, Leeming, Prior.

 Sent off: Bentley (16)